Fourteenth century painting of Ibn Rushd by Andrea di Bonaiuto of Florence

 The setting for Ibn Rushd (1126-1198) was Islamic Spain, where he was born in Cordova.
 In this city of Andalusia, his grandfather had been a prominent judge (qadi).
 Ibn Rushd was trained as a Maliki jurist; in that capacity (like his father also), he gained a distinguished career as a qadi of Cordova.
-He was skilled in medicine and became physician to the Almohad Sultan of Morocco.
+He also became physician to the Almohad Sultan of Morocco.

 Ibn Rushd eventually became famous in the Christian world as an Aristotelian philosopher, a role in which he achieved an unusual degree of conceptual purism.
-The “Eurocentric” interpretation has viewed him merely as a bridge between the Greeks and the moderns.
+The “Eurocentric” interpretation views him merely as a bridge between the Greeks and the moderns.
 An alternative angle has been urged.

 Ibn Rushd devoted much of his time to learning and composition.
-His talents in medicine are attested by his Kulliyyat fi al-Tibb (General Points on Medicine), an influential encyclopaedia which included some original observations and gained a well known Latin translation (Colliget).
+In addition to philosophy, he was skilled as a medical doctor (Prince of Science).
+His talents in medicine are attested by his al-Kulliyyat fi al-Tibb (General Points on Medicine), an influential encyclopaedia which included some original observations and gained a well known Latin translation (Colliget).
 This early book related to his concern with philosophy as the medium for a digest of scientific data.

 The output of Ibn Rushd encompassed many subjects.
 His Bidayat is a legal treatise representing the Maliki law school.
 He compiled the medical works of Galen, and also wrote on physics and astronomy (a subject in which he conducted observations at Marrakesh).
 His Mukhtasar al-Majisti is a summary of Ptolemy’s Almagest.
 Ibn Rushd here “challenged Ptolemy’s astronomical system on philosophical grounds and made interesting theoretical contributions to the Andalusian criticisms of the Greek astronomer” (M. Forcada, Ibn Rushd al-Hafid).